Savory, homemade meatballs wrapped in bacon, and with a sweet-hot bite! They're so tasty as an appetizer, snack or casual dinner.

 Wrap each meatball in a short piece of bacon, and skewer them with toothpicks.
 Wrap the meatballs and chill them for 1 hour.

-Step 3: Coat the meatballs in a sweet-savory blend
+Coat the meatballs

 - Soak the toothpicks in water for an hour before skewering the meatballs.
 This will keep the toothpicks from burning in the oven.